 Day 1 - Depart.

-We travel out to the battlefield of Borodino and explore the battles of both 1812 and 1941.
+We travel out to the battlefield of Borodino to explore and compare the battles of 1812 and 1941.
 We then follow the German advance on Moscow through Istra and Yahrohmato to Chimki, its closest point, just short of the Moscow ring road.

-Fly Moscow-Volgograd.
-Landing at Gumrak airport, we commence our tour of the Stalingrad area from the heights of the Mamyev kurgan, with its impressive memorial complex to overview the German assault.
-We visit the still preserved Grain Elevator, the Volga River crossing and Pavlov's House.
-Check-in to our hotel at Volgograd for two nights.
+Fly Moscow-Volgograd, landing at the former Luftwaffe airbase at Gumrak.
+We begin the tour of the Stalingrad city area from the Mamayev Kurgan heights, with its impressive memorial complex to overview the German assault.
+We visit the still preserved Grain Elevator, the Volga river crossings and Pavlov's House.
+Check-in to our hotel at Volgograd for three nights.

 Today we view the victory parade in Volgograd combined with a boat trip on the Volga to view the defence from the Soviet perspective.
 We travel to the north of the city to view the factory district and Lyudnikov's Island.